-Qualified SSA.
-This is addition to the SEGMENT TYPE, also contains one or more qualification statements.
+This in addition to the SEGMENT TYPE, also contains one or more qualification statements.

 A qualified SSA describes the segment occurrence a program wants to access.
 This description is called a qualification statement having 3 parts.

-A qualified statement is enclosed in parenthesis.
-The part names the field that DL/I will use for segment search.
+A qualified statement is enclosed in parentheses.
+The part names the field DL/I will use for segment search.

 The second part names the Relational Operator of two bytes telling DL/I what kind of comparison to make during the search.
 The third part is a variable length field that contains the values for comparison during DL/I search. **Can code more than one qualification statement.

-Fully Qualified SSA The SSA’s give complete information about each segment occurrence in the search hierarchy path.
+The SSA gives complete information about each segment occurrence in the search hierarchy path.

 In the ninth position of SSA: